Lake Oroville Recreation

 The Enterprise boat ramp is located on the South Fork arm of Lake Oroville.
-It has a two-lane boat ramp that can be used during medium and high reservoir levels (the end of the ramp is at approximately 835’).
-When the reservoir is below about 800’, the site is closed to protect cultural resources.
-Fishing and swimming also take place along the shoreline at this site.
+It has a two-lane boat ramp that extends down to 837’.
+Fishing and swimming also take place along the shoreline at this site, but the site is closed when the reservoir is below 800’.
 There are 40 vehicle/trailer parking spaces.

 Dark Canyon Car-Top Boat Ramp

 Dark Canyon car-top boat ramp is located on the West Branch of the North Fork arm of Lake Oroville.
-The single-lane boat ramp is used at low to high reservoir levels.
+The single-lane boat ramp extends down to 847’.
+The ramp is an old roadbed in the inundation zone, at elevations below 847’ the road is not be maintained and may be problematic for vehicular access.
 There is a paved parking lot (approximately 20 yards square that can accommodate between 15 and 30 vehicles).
 There are three pull-out areas between the parking lot and the end of the boat ramp.
-The old roadbed in the inundation zone, at elevations below the existing concrete surface, will not be maintained and may be problematic at lower Lake elevations.

 Foreman Creek Car-Top Boat Ramp

 Foreman Creek car-top boat ramp is located on the north side of the main basin of Lake Oroville.
-The two-lane boat ramp, essentially an abandoned County road, can be used at all reservoir levels.
+The two-lane boat ramp is maintained down to 730’.
 Boating, fishing, and swimming all take place at this site.
-When reservoir levels fall below 800 feet, the site is closed at night and additional security is present during the day to protect cultural resources.
+When reservoir level is below 800 feet, the site is closed at night.
 Designated parking areas accommodate approximately 15 to 30 vehicles/trailers.
 At high reservoir elevations there is only roadside parking, which will accommodate approximately seven vehicles.
-There is no toilet building, but one trash receptacle is provided at this site.
+There is no restroom, but one trash receptacle is provided at this site.

 Nelson Bar Car-Top Boat Ramp

 Nelson Bar car-top boat ramp is located on the West Branch of the North Fork arm of Lake Oroville.
-An improved cement surface extends to about 825’; small trailers are occasionally used to launch at high reservoir levels.
+An improved cement surface extends to 854’; small trailers are occasionally used to launch at high reservoir levels.
 The site has a gravel parking lot (approximately 40 yards square that can accommodate 20 to 25 vehicles/trailers) at elevation 894’.
-There are three pull-out/turnaround areas between the parking lot and the end of the boat ramp.
 There is a vault toilet building (not ADA accessible) and two trash receptacles.

 Stringtown Car-Top Boat Ramp

 Stringtown car-top boat ramp is located on the South Fork arm of Lake Oroville.
-The boat ramp can be used at all reservoir levels but can become difficult below about 866’, where the improved concrete ramp ends and the unmaintained old roadbed (a former County road) continues into the inundation zone.
+The boat ramp extends down to 869’, where the unmaintained old roadbed (a former County road) continues into the inundation zone.
 There is space to park approximately six vehicles/trailers near the beginning of the boat ramp and a few other roadside parking areas.
 Visitors also fish and swim at this site.
 There is a vault toilet building (non-ADA accessible) and a trash receptacle.

 Vinton Gulch Car-Top Boat Ramp

 Vinton Gulch car-top boat ramp is located on the West Branch of the North Fork arm of Lake Oroville.
-This single-lane boat ramp is an old roadbed in the inundation zone and is not maintained.
+This single-lane boat ramp is maintained down to 849’.
 Usage may be problematic at low lake elevations.
 This ramp is typically not used at low or medium reservoir levels.
 In addition to boat launching, shoreline fishing also takes place at Vinton Gulch.
 There is no designated parking area; however, roadside parking can accommodate approximately 10 vehicles (more at lower water levels).
 The site has a vault toilet building (not ADA accessible) and two trash receptacles.

 Boat-in campgrounds are most usable when Lake Oroville storage is at higher levels (850 feet and above).
 At lower pool levels, the campsites are inconveniently far from the water; as there are no established pathways to the boat in campgrounds, their use requires walking up steep slopes if water levels are low.
 Visitor access will be restricted within the inundation zone to specific boat in campgrounds, as appropriate, during periods of low reservoir levels to minimize impacts to cultural resources.